haquefardeen/awesome-dot/README.md

   - [Polkassets](https://www.polkassets.com/) - Icons for Polkadot and Kusama ecosystems as well as Parachains
   - [Design Assets for Polkadot Ecosystem - Novasama](https://www.figma.com/community/file/1039874427311142565) - Design Assets for Polkadot ecosystem — tokens, networks, DApps.
   - [Slothunter](https://github.com/hack-ink/slothunter/)- A bot for Polkadot parachain auctions.
+  - [Talisman Connect](https://github.com/TalismanSociety/talisman-connect)-This library aims to provide the components necessary for Dapp developers to be able to quickly connect to wallets in the Polkadot and Kusama ecosystems.

 ## Resources